GuidoDavoli/oroglobo/README.md

 # oroglobo
-a software for the generation of orographic ancillary files in climate models
+a software for the generation of orographic ancillary files for NWP/climate models